mathew-odwyer/Server/README.md

 ### Installation

+> [!WARNING]
+> Don't clone the repository as the client is not open-source due to external licensing requirements.
+Ensure you download the [latest release](https://github.com/mathew-odwyer/Server/releases) if you wish to play the game.

 1. Download latest release
    - Get the latest release from [GitHub Releases](https://github.com/mathew-odwyer/Server/releases).
-   > [!NOTE]
-   > Don't clone the repository as the client is not open-source due to external licensing requirements.
-Ensure you download the [latest release](https://github.com/mathew-odwyer/Server/releases) if you wish to play the game.

 2. Configure environment
    - Copy `.env.example` to `.env`.